hackclub/hackclub/workshops/memory_game/README.md

 - [setAttribute()](https://developer.mozilla.org/en-US/docs/Web/API/Element/setAttribute) sets the value of an attribute on the specified element
 - [data attribute](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) allow us to store extra information on standard in the HTML tag.

 According to the game, we have to flip the card that is clicked.
 Add a `click` event-listener for the card.
-Every time a card gets clicked, `flipCard` function will be executed, which we will define later on the flow.
-For now, comment the event-listener as `flipCard` haven't yet defined.
+Every time a card gets clicked, the `flipCard` function will be executed, which we will define later on the flow.
+For now, comment on the event-listener as `flipCard` that hasn't yet been defined.

 ```js
 card.addEventListener('click', flipCard)